mwhelan/mwhelan.github.io/Snow/_posts/2016-07-04-porting-dotnet-framework-library-to-dotnet-core.md

 ## Compiler directives or rewrite code
 It is not ideal to have too many compiler directives in your code.
 When a feature you were using in the old framework has not been ported to .Net Core you have a choice to make

-- Wite a new solution for .Net Core and switch between the old and new implementations with compiler directives, or
+- Write a new solution for .Net Core and switch between the old and new implementations with compiler directives, or
 - Replace the original implementation with a new one that works for both frameworks

 For example, I had some JSON serialization functionality that relied on the JavaScriptSerializer in the System.Web library.
 This serializer has not been ported to .Net Core, so the short term fix - to get things working - was to use compiler directives to keep the existing soluiton for .Net 4 and provide a new solution for .Net Core.

 	#if NET40
 	    using System.Web.Script.Serialization;
 	    public class JsonSerializer : ISerializer
 	    {
 	        public string Serialize(object obj)